Frankfurt School: Critical theory

 The works of the Frankfurt School are to be understood in the context of the intellectual and practical objectives of critical theory.
-In "Traditional and Critical Theory" (1937), Max Horkheimer defined critical theory as social critique meant to effect sociologic change and realize intellectual emancipation, by way of enlightenment that is not dogmatic in its assumptions.
-Critical theory analyzes the true significance of the ruling understandings (the dominant ideology) generated in bourgeois society in order to show that the dominant ideology misrepresents how human relations occur in the real world and how capitalism justifies and legitimates the domination of people.
+In "Traditional and Critical Theory" (1937), Max Horkheimer defined critical theory as social critique intended to effect sociological change and realize intellectual emancipation, through an enlightenment that is not dogmatic in its assumptions.
+Critical theory analyzes the true significance of the ruling understandings (the dominant ideology) generated in bourgeois society to show that the dominant ideology misrepresents how human relations occur in the real world and how capitalism justifies and legitimates the domination of people.

-According to the theory of cultural hegemony, the dominant ideology is a ruling-class narrative that provides an explanatory justification of the current power-structure of society.
+According to the theory of cultural hegemony, the dominant ideology is a ruling-class narrative that provides an explanatory justification for the current power structure of society.
 Nonetheless, the story told through the ruling understandings conceals as much as it reveals about society.
-The task of the Frankfurt School was sociological analysis and interpretation of the areas of social-relation that Marx did not discuss in the 19th century—especially the base and superstructure aspects of a capitalist society.
+The task of the Frankfurt School was the sociological analysis and interpretation of areas of social relations that Marx did not discuss in the 19th century—especially the base and superstructure aspects of capitalist society.

-Horkheimer opposed critical theory to traditional theory, wherein the word theory is applied in the positivistic sense of scientism, in the sense of a purely observational mode, which finds and establishes scientific law (generalizations) about the real world.
+Horkheimer opposed critical theory to traditional theory, wherein the word theory is used in the positivistic sense of scientism, as a purely observational mode that finds and establishes scientific law (generalizations) about the real world.
 Social sciences differ from natural sciences because their scientific generalizations cannot be readily derived from experience.
-The researcher's understanding of a social experience is always filtered through biases in the researcher's mind.
-What the researcher does not understand is that he or she operates within an historical and ideological context.
+The researcher's understanding of a social experience is always filtered through their biases.
+What the researcher does not understand is that they operate within an historical and ideological context.
 The results for the theory being tested would conform to the ideas of the researcher rather than the facts of the experience proper; in "Traditional and Critical Theory" (1937), Horkheimer said: